Dynamically Modelling Heterogeneous Higher-Order Interactions for Malicious Behavior Detection in Event Logs: Experiments

 \section{Experiments}

 We now present our empirical analysis and evaluation of \textsc{Decades}.
-Experiments are performed using a real event log dataset, which we describe in section~\ref{sec:experiments:dataset}.
-We compare the detection performance of \textsc{Decades} for this dataset with several state-of-the-art baselines in section~\ref{sec:experiments:comparison}.
-Finally, although the comparative evaluation only encompasses authentication events due to the lack of labelled events of other types, we manually study process-related events in section~\ref{sec:experiments:processes}.
+Experiments are performed using a real event log dataset, which we describe in Section~\ref{sec:experiments:dataset}.
+We then compare the detection performance of \textsc{Decades} for this dataset with several state-of-the-art baselines and discuss some properties of the trained model in Section~\ref{sec:experiments:comparison}.